garpulon/rescript-relay-sandbox/Readme.md

 **contents for shell script are invocation* from [here](https://www.graphile.org/postgraphile/usage-cli/#for-development)

+add 3 lines to the shell script file, under line 1.
+These lines will allow requests by adding CORS headers for development

+    -n 0.0.0.0 \
+    --cors \
+    --classic-ids \

 add a command to run the dev instance to your package.json scripts

     "postgraphile:dev": "DATABASE_URL=postgres://user:password@localhost/relaysandbox ./postgraphile-dev.sh",